 The Animal Law Section Officers serve one-year terms.
-Elections are held at the section’s annual meeting in conjunction with the State Bar of Texas annual meeting in June.
+Elections are usually held at the section’s annual meeting in conjunction with the State Bar of Texas annual meeting in June (usually).
 A nominating committee is formed and nominees are solicited approximately 60 days before the election.
-Anyone interested in running for office or a council member position may contact the chair of the animal law section.
+Anyone interested in running for office or a council member position may contact the Chair of the Animal Law Section.

 There are eight council members who serve two-year terms.
 The council is the governing body of the section.

 Chair – Ashley N. Morgan

 Past Chair – Eric Torberson

 Council Members 2022-2024

 ASHLEY N. MORGAN is a trial attorney whose primary practice is personal injury defense litigation.
 Ashley is a Senior Associate Attorney at the Austin office of Fee, Smith, & Sharp, L.L.P.
 She has handled a variety of animal law cases, including personal injury, divorce, and dog ownership disputes.
 Ashley graduated from Baylor Law School in 2016.
 While she was a law student, Ashley was President of Student Animal Legal Defense Fund and managed a trap-neuter-return campaign for local feral cat colonies.
 Ashley has a Master’s Degree in Communication Studies from Baylor University.
 She received the award for Top Student Paper in Philosophy and Ethics at the 84th Annual Southern States Communication Convention for her paper “Anthropocentrism, Rhetorical Criticism, and Argumentation Theory.”
 She has previously served in the positions of Council Member and Secretary of the Animal Law Section of the State Bar of Texas and is a member of the Animal Law Section of the Austin Bar Association.